loda-lang/loda-programs/programs/oeis/list3.md

 * [A316725](http://oeis.org/A316725) ([L22 program](316/A316725.asm)): Generalized 27-gonal (or icosiheptagonal) numbers: m*(25*m - 23)/2 with m = 0, +1, -1, +2, -2, +3, -3, ...
 * [A316729](http://oeis.org/A316729) ([L20 program](316/A316729.asm)): Generalized 30-gonal (or triacontagonal) numbers: m*(14*m - 13) with m = 0, +1, -1, +2, -2, +3, -3, ...
 * [A316742](http://oeis.org/A316742) ([L11 program](316/A316742.asm)): Stepping through the Mersenne sequence (A000225) one step back, two steps forward.
+* [A316824](http://oeis.org/A316824) ([L24 program](316/A316824.asm)): A second example of a word that is uniform morphic and recurrent, but neither pure morphic nor primitive morphic.
 * [A316829](http://oeis.org/A316829) ([L20 program](316/A316829.asm)): Image of 0 under repeated application of the morphism 0 -> 0,1,0, 1 -> 1,1,1.
 * [A316843](http://oeis.org/A316843) ([L15 program](316/A316843.asm)): Column 1 of table A316841.
 * [A316936](http://oeis.org/A316936) ([L38 program](316/A316936.asm)): a(n) is the maximum state complexity of the language C(w) of conjugates of w, over all length-n binary strings w.